-Reputation management is part of the FCC Group's corporate responsibility work.
+Reputation management is part of the FCC Group's Code of Ethics and corporate responsibility.
 Social responsibility policies are an integral part of the FCC Group's philosophy which holds that the operation of a business requires a firm commitment to the society.

-Once again in 2010, the company's corporate responsibility performance and results have been recognised by a number of renowned independent observers.
-Most notable among them, the selective responsible investment indexes DJSI World and Stoxx.
-FTSE4good also recognised the company by including it in its selective international index, as did the Spanish FTSE lbex 35.
+Once again in 2011, the Company's corporate responsibility performance and results have been recognised by a number of renowned independent observers.
+Most notable among them, the selective responsible investment indexes DJSI World, Stoxx.
+FTSE4good, the FTSE lbex 35.

 The Spanish Carbon Disclosure Project (CDP) report recognised FCC for its system of analysing risks and opportunities in the climate change field.